Accept What Is

 Radical Acceptance, Emotional Freedom, Inner Peace, Personal Growth, Mindfulness Practice

 Even small, intentional moments of practice can create powerful shifts in awareness.
-When resistance arises—whether subtle or intense—this short exercise can help you return to center.
+This short exercise can help you return to center when resistance arises, whether subtle or intense.

 • Emotional overwhelm or anxiety